Ask - /faq/288/commonwealth-supported-places/Go back a step

 Commonwealth Supported Places

-What is a Commonwealth Supported Place (CSP) for Australian undergraduate students?
+What is a Commonwealth Supported Place (CSP)?

 Student contribution amounts must be paid by the census date for each subject in which you enrol.
 However, Australian citizens and permanent humanitarian visa holders are eligible to defer payment through HECS-HELP.
 The amount you are charged is the sum of the student contribution amounts (for all subjects in which you enrol).
 Subjects have been grouped into discipline bands and the price of each subject depends on its discipline band and the proportion it represents of a normal full-time study load.